x

 Early voting in Maryland will run from Oct.
 24 to Oct.
 31. Find early voting centers here.
 To vote by mail, your request for a ballot must be received by Oct.
 29, and your return ballot must be postmarked by Nov.
 5.

 D.C. allows early voting from Oct.
 28 to Nov.
-3. Find hours for early centers here, once they open.
+3. Find hours for one of their 25 early vote centers here, now that they are open.
 The District also sends all registered voters a ballot in the mail a few weeks ahead of the election.
 It must be returned in a ballot drop box or postmarked by Nov.
 5 for eligible returns.

 Before You Leave, Check This Out